f5devcentral/techxchange-gitops-lab/docs/conclusion.md

     ./gitops-lab/teardown-lab-environment.sh
     ```

-1. Confirm destroy if prompted.
-You may be prompted multiple times.

     > **Note:** Ensure that the script has completed successfully before disconnecting from the VM.

 1. Shut down and delete the UDF deployment.